EMH333/EMH_Website/content/posts/2022/university-wifi.md

 author: "Ethan Hampton"
 draft: false
 ---

+**Update (21-Jun-2022): A fix has been released by the Ubuntu team.
+This should no longer be needed.**

 I recently updated to Pop!_OS 20.04 and was unable to connect to the wifi networks at my university.
 The root cause was the upgrade to OpenSSL 3 (which was long overdue).
 The below information demonstrates how I was able to fix the issue.
 <!--more-->